FlorianZogaj/Applied-Deep-Learning/readme.md

 ### How to run:
 By executing the python files in virtart, the checkpoints are downloaded.
 The file path needs to be set accordingly. (~4gb!)
-Download the requirements specified in requirements.txt.
+Download the requirements specified in requirements.txt. **The Python version of this project: 3.9.7**

-In the notebooks you can see functionality of the pipeline step by step.
+In the notebooks you can see functionality of the pipeline step by step. (yolo detection -> SAM -> style)

 # Work Breakdown Structure:
 ### Project setup: